 During his career he focused on churches and schools.
 In 1967, he joined with Charlie Woodall, and later Max Isley and Troy Herring.
 Their firm over the next 10 years became one of the largest in the state with offices in Durham, Raleigh, and Greenville.
 Smart was in charge of the SAR awards in 1972.

+During the late 1970s the partners split and during the 1980s Smart's career turned to four key markets: the removal of asbestos in federal buildings; military housing; US post offices; and major school buildings in North Carolina.
 Although Smart's commissions were primarily commercial, he did a few houses, below.
 He was visiting faculty at Taliesin in Wisconsin for one summer around 2000.
 He retired in 2002 and died of pancreatic cancer in 2003.
+Additional resources: NCSU Archives

-Early 1960's - The Mayor W. H. and Margaret Randall Residence, Lillington NC.
+Early 1960s - The Mayor W. H. and Margaret Randall Residence, Lillington NC.
 Unbuilt due to cost, although the clients loved the plan and the architect but in the end cannot afford to complete the house.
 Smart designed a library in Lillington in 1988.

 1963 - The W. W. Seymour Sr. Remodel, 1312 Carthage Street, Sanford NC.
 Original house was built in 1924.
 Seymour's father built the house.
 After his death, his wife lived in the house until about 2003.
 Sold to Jane Larue, Seymour's daughter.
 The commission led to Smart designing St. Luke's Methodist Church in Sanford.
 The house was featured in The History and Architecture of Lee County.

-Sources include: Jeff Essen, Alice Essen, Dot Preston.
+Sources include: Jeff Essen; Alice Essen; Dot Preston.